Armin-000/Armin-000/README.md

 ## Local AI & LLM Development

-I work with local AI setups using Ollama, embeddings and structured LLM pipelines.
+I work with local AI setups using Ollama, embeddings, and structured LLM pipelines.
-I am interested in building AI tools that run efficiently on local hardware, without relying on external cloud services.
+The focus is on running AI tools efficiently on local hardware instead of depending on external cloud services.

-What I experiment with:
+I experiment with:
 - custom LLM assistants
 - prompt-driven workflows and chains
 - local inference optimization